-The non-drug health care costs for the functional class health states were retrieved from a source by Dufour and colleagues that reported the mean medical costs for PAH patients stratified by functional class.37 The mean annual cost for WHO-FC II was adjusted from what was reported in the original source.
+The non-drug health care costs for the functional class health states were retrieved from a source by Dufour and colleagues that reported the mean medical costs for PAH patients stratified by functional class.
+The mean annual cost for WHO-FC II was adjusted from what was reported in the original source.
 The original source explained the presence of an outlier in WHO-FC II resulting in the mean cost for WHO-FC II to be greater than the mean cost for WHO-FC III.
-The median WHO-FC II cost was less than the median WHO-FC III cost, as would be expected clinically, and thus suggesting the outlier in WHO-FC II was driving the mean WHO-FC II cost to be greater than the mean WHO-FC III cost.
-Therefore, we used the relative difference between the median WHO-FC II cost and median WHO-FC III cost to estimate the mean WHO-FC II cost, by multiplying the mean WHO-FC III cost from the original source by the relative difference between the median WHO-FC II cost and median WHO-FC III cost from the original source.
+The median WHO-FC II cost was less than the median WHO-FC III cost, as would be expected clinically, and thus suggesting the outlier in WHO-FC II was driving the mean WHO-FC II cost to be greater than the mean WHO-FC II cost.
+Therefore, we used the relative difference between the median WHO-FC II cost and median WHO-FC III cost to estimate the mean WHO-FC II cost, by multiplying the mean WHO-FC III cost from the original source by the relative difference between the median WHO-FC II cost and median WHO-FC III cost from the original source by the relative difference between the median WHO-FC II cost and median WHO-FC III cost from the original source by the relative difference between the median WHO-FC II cost and median WHO-FC III cost from the original source.